 Antoine T. Clark, conductor

-A new work written for the McConnell Arts Center Chamber Orchestra by Vera Stanojevi will open this program.
+A new work written for the McConnell Arts Center Chamber Orchestra by Linda Kernohan will complement this program.